 Step 2: Add Links to the Newsletter

 Here comes the fun part.
-You can add links to the content (articles, videos, products, etc.) that you want to show up in your monthly newsletter.
+You can add links to the content (articles, videos, products, etc.) that you want to show up in your team newsletter.

 elink is so robust that it will automatically generate an image, a title, and a short description with each link.
 Of course, you can modify and customize any of this information if you want.